AndrewC101/PokemonAmbrosia/README.md

 It uses all these to make decisions, take these moves for example
 - Recover
-  - AI will use if it will only get one more turn before being defeated by the player.
+  - AI will use it if it will only get one more turn before being defeated by the player.
-  - Unless the player can 2HKO AI from max HP, no point using recover in that case.
+  - Unless the player can 2HKO AI from max HP, no point using Recover in that case.

 - Swords Dance
-  - AI will use if it will be able to get off at least one attack after using it.
+  - AI will use it if it will be able to get off at least one attack after using it.
-  - It will not use if the player can 1HKO unless all the following are true
+  - It will not use it if the player can 1HKO unless all the following are true
     - The AI outspeeds player
-    - AI has intact focus sash or sturdy
+    - AI has intact Focus Sash or Sturdy
     - The player does not have a priority move

 <img src="/screenshots/switch.png" width="150" height="150" />    <img src="/screenshots/swordsdance.png" width="150" height="150" />    <img src="/screenshots/whirlwind.png" width="150" height="150" />